April 2026 · Strait of Hormuz Crisis · Agricultural Fertilizer Supply Chain

 Country Vulnerability Index — v4

 The Strait of Hormuz is the world's most consequential maritime chokepoint for fertilizer trade.
-The nations surrounding it — Qatar, Saudi Arabia, UAE, Oman, Kuwait, Bahrain, Iran, and Iraq — collectively export a dominant share of global urea, ammonia, and potassium fertilizers through its 33-kilometre navigable channel.
-Its current closure, brought on by conflict between the United States and Iran, will have a catastrophic impact on the global agricultural supply chain.
+The GCC states — Qatar, Saudi Arabia, UAE, Oman, Kuwait, Bahrain — plus Iran and Iraq collectively export a dominant share of global urea, ammonia, and potassium fertilizers through its 33-kilometre navigable channel.
+A sustained closure, whether from conflict, blockade, or deliberate interdiction, would not merely raise agricultural input costs: it would sever supply chains that underpin food production for billions of people.

 This index asks a precise question: given that disruption, which countries face structural food security failure — and which can absorb the shock?
-It covers 121 countries after applying minimum import thresholds and excluding the Hormuz countries themselves, micro-states, and commodity trading hubs.
+It covers 121 countries after applying minimum import thresholds and excluding Hormuz-zone producers, micro-states, and commodity trading hubs.
 It is a relative vulnerability ranking for a specific crisis scenario, not a general food security index.

 The methodology combines three independent structural dimensions — Vulnerability, Resilience, and Adaptability — each constructed from primary trade, agricultural, and financial data (UN Comtrade 2023, FAOSTAT 2023, IMF WEO April 2025, World Bank 2023, USDA ERS/PSD 2023).
 A timing multiplier adjusts final scores for crop calendar proximity as of April 2026.

-121 countries ranked 3 structural axes 13 component variables v4 — April 2026 Author: Solus
+121 countries ranked 3 structural axes 13 component variables v4 — April 2026 Author: Bored industrial engineer

 Index Formula